Examining patients with learning disabilities

 - encourage the patient to visit your premises before their eye examination to help them become familiar and comfortable with the environment

-- encourage the patient and carer to complete SeeAbility’s ‘Telling the optometrist about me’ form29 and bring it to the eye examination
+- encourage the patient and carer to complete SeeAbility’s ‘Telling the optometrist about me’ form44 and bring it to the eye examination

-- find out how the patient likes to communicate and how their disabilities affect them
+- find out how the patient likes to communicate and how their disabilities affect them, including if they are particularly sensitive to touch, lights and sounds

 - find out about any recent signs, symptoms or behavioural changes that might be relevant